 5. Diarrhea

 There are many reasons a pregnant woman may experience diarrhea – food poisoning, anxiety, sickness, or labor.
-A loose stool by itself means nothing, but diarrhea with contractions and bloody show is good reason to think a woman is experiencing early labor!
+A loose stool by itself means nothing, but diarrhea with contractions and bloody show is good reason to think she may be in early labor!

 6. A Spidey Sense

-Some women, as a sign of labor, experience “a vague feeling” that labor will be soon.
+Some women, experience “a vague feeling” that labor is imminent.
 For example, a friend may invite you to get a pedicure and you accept, but deep down you think you won’t make it because you’ll be busy having a baby.

-I have no way to throughly describe exactly what this is, but some women as an early sign of labor “just know” that labor will happen today, tonight or tomorrow.
+I have no way to throughly describe exactly what this is, but some women “just know” that labor will happen today, tonight, or tomorrow.

 7. Cervical Changes – Dilation

 Another sign of labor is cervical change.
 The cervix is simply the opening of the uterus, where the baby comes through.
-During pregnancy this opening is closed (not dilated), thick (not effaced), pointing towards the mother’s back (posterior) and as an extra layer of protection for the baby in the cervix is a plug of mucus called the mucus plug.
+During pregnancy this opening is closed (not dilated), thick (not effaced), and pointing towards the mother’s back (posterior).
+And as an extra layer of protection for baby is a plug of mucus in the cervix called the mucus plug.

 In labor the cervix opens to 10 cm, but dilation often begins before labor.
 It is not unheard of to be 3-4 cm dilated before labor!